GuztaJF-DS/Cliger-Server/readme.md

 # Start the MySql server

-# And then you run the api service in a development environment
+# And then you run the API service in a development environment
 $ npm run start
 # or
 $ yarn start

-# Well done, server side has started!
+# Well done, server-side has started!
 ```
-# License 🎓
+# License

 This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.